opendocsg/slw-judgments-backfill/2014_SGHC_70/report.md

 24     The annual loss of revenue through smuggling runs into the millions of dollars: see _Sentencing_

-_Practice in the Subordinate Courts_ (LexisNexis, 3rd Ed, 2013) (“ _Sentencing Practice_ ”) at p 1597 and _PP v Ng Siong Boon_ [2007] SGDC 249 (“ _Ng Siong Boon_ ”) at [12].
+_Practice in the Subordinate Courts_ (LexisNexis, 3rd Ed, 2013) (“ _Sentencing Practice_ ”) at p 1597 and _PP v Ng Siong Boon_ <span class="citation">[2007] SGDC 249</span> (“ _Ng Siong Boon_ ”) at [12].
 But aside from the loss of revenue, there is a strong public policy interest in keeping the prices of certain items high enough to discourage their consumption.
 That is why in Singapore excise duties are imposed on such items as tobacco and liquors: see the First Schedule of the Customs (Duties) Order (Cap 70, O 4, 2009 Rev Ed).
 This is also illustrated by the statement of the Minister for Finance in Parliament when presenting the 2014 Budget speech, indicating why duties on tobacco products (among other such goods) were to be raised ( _Singapore Parliamentary Debates, Official Report_ (21 February 2014) vol 91):

  Next, I will raise duties on betting, tobacco and liquor, in line with our social objective of avoiding excessive consumption or indulgence in these areas.